valtech-sd/super-transformer/README.md

 - -t :the full path of the template file to use for the transformation.
 - -i :a valid delimited string which will be used as context data in the transformation.
 Note that column values that contain the delimiter must be quoted to avoid being parsed as another column.
 - -d :a character delimiter that is used in your input.
 - -c :a string that represents the column names for your input.
 Do not quote the various column names individually.
 This should be a single string (and the string itself should be quoted.)
+This should not be used if the '-n' argument is also used.
+- -n :a flag to tell the script to infer column names.
+Should not be used with the '-c' argument.

 ### Template Example: demo-simple-flat.json